 If adjudicated delinquent, a minor faces the prospect of being sentenced to spend time in a juvenile detention facility.
 While these facilities are supposed to be less rigid than prison and are meant to encourage minors to get treatment for any issues causing their criminal conduct, it is still often a harrowing and life-altering experience for a child to be taken away from their home and placed behind bars.

 If a child or their guardian fails to pay required court costs, fines or restitution, when they turn eighteen a judgment can be filed against them.
 This can affect their credit rating and other financial matters.

 A delinquent juvenile placed on probation will be required to undergo certain requirements like counseling, educational courses, and community service.
 If they fail to complete these requirements or report to their probation officer on time, they may end up back in the juvenile court facing further penalties for probation violations.

 A minor who has been adjudicated delinquent could face long-term consequences such as being expelled from high school, being denied enrollment in college, being denied access to financial aid, not being allowed to enroll in the military, and having difficulty finding a job.

 Hire Our Philadelphia Criminal Defense Attorney for Your Child Today

-At The Law Offices of Lloyd Long, our compassionate, knowledgeable Philadelphia juvenile defense attorneys understand that watching your child go through a traumatic experience like an arrest can be just as painful for you as it is for them.
+At The Law Offices of Lloyd Long, our compassionate, knowledgeable Philadelphia underage DUI defense lawyers understand that watching your child go through a traumatic experience like an arrest can be just as painful for you as it is for them.
 That is why we are here, not only to aggressively defend your child against their charges in and out of the courtroom, but also to serve as a guide for you through this foreign process.
 We are always here to answer your questions and help you understand the best actions you can take to minimize the damage for your child.
 For a free consultation, call us today at (215) 302-0171.